pythonanywhere/help_pages/articles/ASGICommandLine.md

 button -- that stops it from working in the future, and creates a new one for you to use.

-Now you can use our command-line tools or our experimental API to deploy your ASGI website.
-This help page will show you how to use the command-line tools, so you don't need to note down the API token -- once it has been generated, it's available to any code running inside Bash consoles on PythonAnywhere.
+Now you can use our command-line tool or our experimental API to deploy your ASGI website.
+This help page will show you how to use the command-line tool, so you don't need to note down the API token -- now that it has been generated, it's available to any code running inside Bash consoles on PythonAnywhere.

 ### Installing the command-line tools

-As a first step, start a fresh Bash console, and in there, install the latest version of our command-line tools.
+As a first step, start a fresh Bash console, and in there, install the latest version of our command-line tool.

 ```bash
 pip install --upgrade pythonanywhere